 This factsheet takes a closer look at sickness absence, the reasons for it, and its implications for organisations.
 It offers guidance on how businesses can measure absence, what organisations should include in their absence policies, and practical advice on how to manage short- and long-term absence.
 Finally, it outlines the legal position when addressing unacceptable absence.

 Organisations need effective people management policies to promote engagement and attendance and therefore keep sickness absence at an appropriate and manageable level.
 Employees need well-defined job roles, challenging but realistic targets, and support and training to help them achieve these targets.
 Creating a good work environment means employees are less likely to wake up and think ‘I don’t feel like going in to work today’.

-Effective absence management is also about supporting employees with health problems to stay in or return to work.
+Effective absence management is also about supporting employees with health issues to stay in or return to work.
 Developing effective return-to-work programmes and offering flexible working where possible form part of an effective attendance management strategy.
 A focus on employee well-being and health promotion can help avoid non-genuine absence problems developing and support people to balance work in a way that minimises the impact of their symptoms, where possible.
 Employers should remember that most absence is genuine and that employees often need support in their recovery from illness.

 Why absence from work matters